Slevinski/slevinski.github.io/series/university-of-iowa/entries/infrastructure-core-and-philanthropy/handout.md

 1. Lab home under a PI
 2. Operational value through research data work
 3. Grant development and collaboration
-4. Philanthropic support for continuity and infrastructure
+4. Philanthropic support for staffing, follow-through, and infrastructure

 Philanthropy strengthens, rather than replaces, this structure.